apache/age-website/docs/advanced/advanced.md

 # Cypher in SQL expressions

-Cypher cannot be used in an expression, the query must exists in the FROM clause of a query.
-However, if the cypher query is placed in a Subquery, it will behave as any SQL style query.
+Cypher cannot be used in an expression, the query must exists in the `FROM` clause of a query.
+However, if the cypher query is placed in a subquery, it will behave as any SQL style query.

 ## Using Cypher with '='